Annex 82 Subtasks

 The subtask will involve social scientists as well as technical experts.

-Subtask leaders: Toke Haunstrup Christensen, Aalborg University, Denmark; and Armin Knotzer, AEE INTEC, Austria.
+Subtask leaders: Toke Haunstrup Christensen, Aalborg University, Denmark; Armin Knotzer, AEE INTEC, Austria.

 Subtask D: Development of appropriate implementation (business) models